tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 REST APIs have four types of parameters:

-*  **Path parameters**: Parameters that appear within the path of the endpoint, before the query string (`?`)
+*  **Path parameters**: Parameters that appear within the path of the resource URL, before the query string (`?`)
-*  **Query string parameters**: Parameters that appear in the query string of the endpoint, after the `?`.
+*  **Query string parameters**: Parameters that appear in the query string of the resource URL, after the `?`.
 *  **Request body parameters**: Parameters that are included in the request body.
 Usually submitted as JSON.
-*  **Header parameters**: Parameters that are included in the request header.
-Usually header parameters relate to authorization.
+*  **Header parameters**: Parameters that are included in the request header, usually related to authorization.

 {: .tip}
 The terms for each of these parameter types comes from the [OpenAPI specification](pubapis_openapi_tutorial_overview), which defines a formal specification that includes descriptions of each parameter type (see the [Path object tutorial](pubapis_openapi_step4_paths_object)).
 Using industry standard terminology helps you develop a vocabulary to describe different elements of an API.

 ## Data types indicate the format for the values

-It's important to list the data type for each parameter &mdash; APIs may not process the parameter correctly if it's the wrong data type or wrong format.
+Because APIs may not process the parameter correctly if it's the wrong data type or wrong format, it's important to list the data type for each parameter.
 These data types are the most common with REST APIs:

 * **string**: An alphanumeric sequence of letters and/or numbers
 * **integer**: A whole number &mdash; can be positive or negative
-* **boolean**: true or false
+* **boolean**: True or false value
 * **object**: Key-value pairs in JSON format
 * **array**: A list of values